De Havilland Firestreak: Improvements

 Two minor Blue Jay variants were studied but not adopted.
-The Blue Jay Mk.2 included the more powerful Magpie II motor and a PbTe seeker which offered better detection capabilities.
-Blue Jay Mk.3 had an increased wingspan and reduced performance motor.
-The derated motor was intended to limit acceleration when launched from supersonic rocket-powered interceptors such as the Saunders-Roe SR.177 and Avro 720, where the additional speed imparted by the Magpie II would have given it a maximum speed so high it would suffer from adverse aerodynamic heating.
+The Blue Jay Mk.2 included the more powerful Magpie II motor and a PbTe seeker which had better detection capabilities.
+Blue Jay Mk.3 had an increased wingspan and reduced-performance motor.
+This motor would limit the speed attained by the missile beyond the speed at which it had been launched.
+Otherwise, when launched from supersonic rocket-powered interceptors such as the Saunders-Roe SR.177 and Avro 720, the missile speed would cause its outer skin to become too hot (from aerodynamic heating).

 Looking for an improved weapon for the Operational Requirement F.155 interceptors, in 1955 the Air Ministry issued OR.1131 for an all-aspect design capability against enemy aircraft traveling at Mach 2.
 De Havilland responded with Blue Jay Mk.4, which was later given its own rainbow code, Blue Vesta.
 This adopted the PbTe seeker of Mk.2, further improved by cooling it to improve its sensitivity in what became known as the "Violet Banner" seeker.
 The motor was further upgraded to the new Magpie III.
 To handle the aerodynamic heating issues, the fins were made of steel rather than aluminum, and featured cut-away sections to keep the rear portions of the surfaces out of the Mach cones, a feature they referred to as "mach tips".
 (Note: More widely known today as a cropped delta.)
 Work on Mk.4 was curtailed after 1956 as the RAE decided that the closing speeds of two Mach 2+ aircraft would be so rapid that the missile would have no chance to be launched while still within the range of its seeker.

 In August 1956, the Fleet Air Arm took over development of the Blue Jay line with Blue Jay Mk.5, replacing the IR seeker with a semi-active radar homing (SARH) system intended to be used with the De Havilland Sea Vixen's AI.18 radar with a special continual wave illuminator mode.
 This was otherwise identical to Mk.4, differing only by replacing its seeker section with a longer ogive nose cone holding the radar receiver antenna.
 Problems fitting the illuminator antenna to the Sea Vixen ended work on this project.
 In November 1957 it was briefly restarted under the name Blue Dolphin as other radar-guided developments ended, but this was never deployed.